 How long does it take to go through court IN ALBERTA?

-Depending upon which direction your criminal matter goes, a typical criminal case can take as little as two to three months or less to conclude, and up to three years or more.
+Depending upon which direction your criminal matter goes, a typical criminal case can take as little as two to three months or less to conclude and up to three years or more.

-With the case law from the Supreme Court of Canada, if your matter takes longer than 18 months at Provincial Court or 30 months at the Court of Queen’s Bench, then the court may consider whether or not your matter took to long to conclude.
+With the case law from the Supreme Court of Canada, if your matter takes longer than 18 months at Provincial Court or 30 months at the Court of Queen’s Bench, the court may consider whether your matter took too long to conclude.

 The court will look at the reasons for adjournments in court and who/what the cause of the delay was in making their determination if you bring an application for the court to consider the delay.

 I have been able to resolve client matters quickly, sometimes in one or two court appearances.
 However, each case will be fact-specific, and the timelines for dealing with your matter varies based upon your specific situation.